 TDEE vs. BMR

 While BMR is a single measure of the energy your body uses at rest, TDEE includes the BMR along with other ways your body uses energy each day.
-Which means that BMR is only one part of the puzzle when it comes to calculating the TDEE.
+This means that BMR is only one part of the puzzle when it comes to calculating the TDEE.

 These other ways are known as Non-Resting Energy Expenditure (NREE).

 TDEE = BMR + NREE